dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/js-initializers.md

 * Initializing libraries before Blazor starts up.
 * Configuring Blazor settings.

-To define a JS initializer, add a JS module to the project named `{PACKAGE ID OR LIBRARY NAME}.lib.module.js`, where the `{PACKAGE ID OR LIBRARY NAME}` placeholder is the package identifier or library name.
-When supplying the module from a Razor class library (RCL), use the RCL's name for the `{PACKAGE ID OR LIBRARY NAME}` placeholder.
-To consume the module from the app's static assets, any name can be used for the `{PACKAGE ID OR LIBRARY NAME}` placeholder, and the file should be placed in the app's web root, which is typically the `wwwroot` folder.
+To define a JS initializer, add a JS module to the project named `{NAME}.lib.module.js`, where the `{NAME}` placeholder is the assembly name, library name, or package identifier.
+To consume the module from the app's static assets, place the file in the app's web root, which is typically the `wwwroot` folder.

 The module can export the following conventional functions: